 Apply for Accessible Electronic Vote by Mail

 Massachusetts voters who cannot independently cast a standard print ballot can now request accessible electronic voting accommodations.
-To access the Accessible Vote by Mail system, you must first submit a complete Accessible Vote by Mail Application to your local election official or apply through the online mail-in ballot portal.
-Your application to Vote by Mail in the September 6 primary must be received by your local election official by 5pm on August 29.
-Please visit the Secretary of the Commonwealth’s Accessible Vote by Mail webpage.
+To access the Accessible Vote by Mail system, you must submit a complete Accessible Vote by Mail Application to your local election official .
+Please visit the Secretary of the Commonwealth’s Voters with Disabilities webpage for more information.